-- Be available to start your academic studies in the UK by the start of the UK academic year in September 2022
+- Be available to start academic studies in the UK by the start of the UK academic year in September 2024.

-- By September 2022, hold a first degree of at least upper second class (2:1) honours standard, or a second class degree (2:2) and a relevant postgraduate qualification (usually a Master’s degree).
-The CSC would not normally fund a second UK Master’s degree.
-If you are applying for a second UK Master’s degree, you will need to provide justification as to why you wish to undertake this study
+- By September 2024, hold a first degree of at least upper second-class (2:1) honours standard, or a lower second-class degree and a relevant postgraduate qualification (usually a Master’s degree)*.
+The CSC would not normally fund a second Master’s degree.
+If applying for a second Master’s degree, applicants must provide justification as to why they wish to undertake this study.

-Please note that only candidates from the eligible countries listed below can apply for Commonwealth Master’s Scholarships in 2022.
+Please note that only candidates from the eligible countries listed below can apply for Commonwealth Master’s Scholarships.

 Papua New Guinea